fnordoglargh/BoardGameLeague/ABOUT.md

 ## Game Families

+ Each game can can be linked to multiple families.
 It's up to you how you want to group your games.
-You could use it to group all 'Settlers of Catan' games and expansions or even broader and use a category as 'worker placement'.
-Each game can only have one game family.
+You could use it to group all 'Settlers of Catan' games and expansions into one large family named 'Catan'.
+It is also possible to group a game like Agricola into families like 'Worker Placement' and 'Harvest Cycle'.
 You also need to be careful not to group games of different types together.
 If you do, **bgl** cannot evaluate results of the game family.

 ## Locations